EbmeyerSt/GEnView/README.md

 # Installation

-GEnView can be downloaded using conda (feature soon available, 11.11.21):
+GEnView can be downloaded using conda (feature in review, 11.11.21):
-`conda install --c bioconda genview`
+`conda install -c bioconda genview`

 Alternatively, the code can be downloaded simply through cloning the git repository: